 David returned to San Diego in 2015 from Dallas, where he was the Founding Director of Makom, a young spiritual community recognized by Slingshot 14-15 as one of the most innovative Jewish organizations in North America.
 David is a graduate of Clal’s Clergy Leadership Incubator and a member of Rabbis Without Borders.
 David graduated from the Ziegler School of Rabbinic Studies in 2012.
 As an undergraduate at UC Berkeley, he served as President of the Jewish Student Union and Berkeley Hillel.
 David is married to Danielle Rugoff, with whom he raises Jackson, a French Bulldog.

 Sophie is an artist-turned-educator who returned to her hometown of San Diego after time in the Bay Area, Philadelphia, and abroad.
 Sparked by her own involvement with Hillel at UC Berkeley while studying Dance and Rhetoric, Sophie began pursuing a career in Jewish experiential education.
-She is in the process of earning her Masters Degree in Jewish Education from Hebrew College, with a concentration in Israel Education.
-When she isn’t working on campus, Sophie serves as the Token-Jewish-Mother of her boyfriend Aaron’s UCSD School of Medicine Class of 2019.
+She recently completed her Masters Degree in Jewish Education from Hebrew College, with a concentration in Israel Education.
+When she isn’t working on campus, Sophie can be found doing yoga, dancing, or binge-watching her favorite TV shows.